-The days are getting longer and the weather’s heating up—it looks like winter might finally be over!
-It’s time to get ready for spring, and if you’re someone with asthma that means making sure you stay well throughout the warmer months.
+It’s time to get ready for spring and summer.
+If you’re living with asthma, that means making sure you stay well throughout the warmer months.
 Take a look at our top tips for a happy and healthy season.

 With one in four of us admitting to using an out-of-date medicine, spring is the ideal time for a clear out.1 Medicines are tested carefully to make sure they deliver the same results from the day they’re made up to their expiry date.
 After this point, there’s no data to deny that they could become less effective and cause unwanted side effects.
 That’s why it’s so important that you make sure the medicines you use are in date, especially if you’re asthmatic and relying on them when you become short of breath.

-If you find that you need to replace an inhaler or pick up some more hay fever tablets, you can order more today through the LloydsPharmacy Online Doctor Asthma or Allergy Clinic.
+If you find that you need to replace an inhaler or pick up some more hay fever tablets, you can order more today through our Asthma or Allergy Clinic.
 All you’ll need to do is complete a quick and confidential online consultation, which you can do without needing to book an appointment in advance.

 Watch out for pesky pollen